Iraneus/betamedneed/be-fast.md

 Currently, we are working with partners at Medneed to make some of these processes and procedures readily accessible to more people who may need medical attention at any time.

-Please kindly consider joining us if you could possibly help in any way and free to also refer other people.
+Please kindly consider joining us if you could possibly help in any way and free to refer other people.

+Learn about recent stroke recovery and brain health developments on <a href="https://update.medneed.com" target="_blank">Medneed Update</a> page.